FRAUD AND IRREGULARITIES / COMPLIANCE HOTLINE

 - Individual employee grievances and complaints concerning terms and conditions of employment will continue to be reviewed in accordance with applicable academic and human resources policies and collective bargaining agreements.

-- Complaints regarding sexual harassment and unlawful discrimination on the basis of race, color, national origin, religion, age, sex, sexual orientation, disability, veteran or marital status should be reported to the designated officer and handled in accordance with the applicable complaint procedures.
+- Complaints regarding sexual harassment and unlawful discrimination on the basis of race, color, national origin, religion, creed, age, disability, sex, gender identity, sexual orientation, familial status, pregnancy, predisposing genetic characteristics, military status, domestic violence victim status, or criminal conviction should be reported to the designated officer and handled in accordance with the applicable complaint procedures.

 - Student academic grievances should follow local campus policies and procedures.